Pool and Spa Combination Case Study (Step by Step from Professional Pool Builders)

-We get asked quite often what it is you need to know about adding a spa to your fibreglass pool construction so we have described below things you should think about, as we walk you through one of our last pool and spa combination projects.
+We get asked quite often what it is you need to know about adding a spa to your fibreglass pool construction so we have described below things you should think about.
+We also walk you through one of our last pool and spa combination projects step by step.

 When we were approached by this customer about building a fibreglass pool and spa combination in the leafy suburb of Warranwood we knew installing the Grandeur pool (8.25m x 4.4m) along with a Nova Spa (2.2m x 1.8m) would make a big impact.
 Less than 30km from Melbourne CBD you will find the leafy suburb of Warranwood.
 The beauty about a quiet suburb like this, is there are large blocks that are perfect for a pool and spa combination.
 We first discussed some crucial things with the customer that they need to understand about installing a pool and spa combination.

 They already had an image in their head of where to put it so in this case we arranged for our Construction Manager Cam to go out and have a look at the site.
 Cam confirmed that we could position the spa on the longest edge of the pool, and install the spa slightly raised for maximum impact with the spillover into the pool.

 Generally for an install like this one Master Pools will quote between $18,000- $20,000 extra for the finished, installed spa including labour and equipment.
 We also advised the customer that they would need to allow a little extra for landscaping around the edges of the spa, as it is no longer one straight edge, as well as the cost for a plumber to connect the gasline for the heater.

 You do, however need to keep in mind that the spa installation does add an extra day to the installation time, mostly due to the plumbing.
 The pool and spa are installed at the same time, but generally the pool shell is dropped in first, followed straight away by the spa shell.